Roast Jerusalem artichoke, hazelnut and goat’s cheese salad

 First, toast the hazelnuts.

-Turn the oven up to 190°C/Gas Mark 5 and put a large roasting tin into heat up.
+Turn the oven up to 190°C/Gas Mark 5 and place a large roasting tin to heat.

 Scrub the artichokes well and cut into halves or quarters lengthways, depending on size – you need chunks about 1.5cm thick.

-Put the artichokes in a bowl and turn over in 3 tablespoons of the rapeseed or olive oil with the thyme, bay and a little salt.
-Tip into the hot roasting tin and roast for about 35 minutes, until tender and lightly golden, taking the tray out after 15 minutes to turn the artichokes over.
+Put the artichokes in a bowl, toss in 3 tablespoons of rapeseed or olive oil with thyme, bay leaves, and a little salt.
+Tip into the hot roasting tin and roast for about 35 minutes, until tender and lightly golden, taking the tray out after 15 minutes to turn the artichokes.

 Allow to cool slightly.
-Whisk the remaining tablespoon of oil with the hazelnut oil, trickle it over the warm artichokes, squeeze on a good spritz of lemon juice and season with salt and a few grinds of black pepper.
+Whisk the remaining tablespoon of oil with hazelnut oil, drizzle over the warm artichokes, squeeze on a good spritz of lemon juice, and season with salt and a few grinds of black pepper.

 Turn the artichokes over gently with your hands so that everything is well combined.
-Add the hazelnuts, and the salad leaves if you're using them, toss gently, then divide between serving plates.
+Add the hazelnuts and, if using, the salad leaves.
+Toss gently, then divide between serving plates.

 Scatter over the crumbled or shaved goat’s cheese and serve straight away.